 9. Pacifica French Lilac Spray Perfume

 Who can resist the scent of lilac?
-We sure can’t!
+We sure can't!
 This floral, micro-batched perfume is made with a natural grain alcohol base, without parabens, phthalates, and other harmful ingredients.
-It’s vegan, cruelty-free, and rated 1 by EWG.
+It's vegan, cruelty-free, and rated a 3 by EWG.

-This article was reviewed by Dr. Gina Jansheski, a professional medical reviewer and a licensed, board-certified physician who has been practicing for more than 20 years.
-Learn more about Hello Glow’s medical reviewers here.
+This article was reviewed by Dr. Gina Jansheski, a professional medical reviewer and licensed board-certified physician with more than 20 years of practice experience.
+Learn more about Hello Glow's medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.